 Select “Restart now and check for problems (recommended).”

-6] Get the motherboard replaced
+6] Get the motherboard checked or replaced

 If your computer is still under warranty, you might consider getting the computer’s motherboard replaced in case all of the above solutions failed.